 At the beginning of the study, researchers conducted a health check on participants, which included information on lifestyle, such as diet, smoking and alcohol intake, and how physically active they were.

 They were also asked to report how many, if any, formal exercise classes they had attended in the previous 12 months and how often in their daily lives they participated in physical activities, such as gardening, DIY, car maintenance and fruit picking.

 The researchers say that these routine activities are as good as exercise, making them ideal for older people who do not often do that much formal exercise.
-The US Department of Health and Human Services also supports this in guidelines for physical activities for Americans.
+The US Department of Health and Human Services also supports this in

 The Swedish study assessed the participants’ cardiovascular health with a range of lab tests and physical examinations, to check on blood fats, blood sugars, and blood clotting factor – high levels of which are linked to a raised heart attack and stroke risk.

 The study revealed that those who had a generally active daily life and those who took formal exercise had a much lower risk profile for cardiovascular problems than those with low levels of daily activity.

 This profile included smaller waists, lower levels of potentially harmful cholesterol, and lower glucose, insulin and clotting factor levels in men.

 Those who exercised regularly and were also often physically active had the lowest risk profile of all.

 During the 12.5-year monitoring period, 476 of the participants had their first heart attack and 383 died from various causes.

 The study highlighted that the highest level of daily physical activity was associated with a 27% lower risk of a heart attack or stroke and a 30% reduced risk of death from all causes, compared with the lowest level, irrespective of how much regular formal exercise was taken in addition.